ianchanning/neural-network-js/tutorial/slides.tex.md

 And... we've got a visualization of our data

-# I want to colour the circles red or blue
+# Colour the circles red or blue

 In `build()`, rather than black circles we can draw random red or blue circles.